Revision Date: 04/03/2020

 We use online advertising services that enable a practice referred to as “online behavior advertising.”
 These services aggregate data about an individual’s behavior on many different sites and online services, and use that data to sell targeted advertising services.
 For example, we permit Google’s advertising services to collect data about your behavior on the TINT site, as do many other website operators who use Google’s ad services.
 Google combines the data about an individual that it collects from different sources, and uses this aggregate data to sell advertising services that target the display of ads to web users who meet certain behavioral criteria.
 Google does not disclose this aggregate data to TINT, but we are able to infer that users who interact with our ad meet the advertising criteria we provided.
 Google collects this data using cookies, web server logs (its own and its advertising customers), clear gifs and other online data collection techniques.
 See Online Data Collection Techniques and How to Opt Out of Online Data Collection.

 A cookie is a unique alphanumeric identifier that is placed by a web server on the web visitor’s browser.
 Cookies are used to analyse visitors’ use of the website.
-For example, a website operator can use the cookie to identify the number of unique visitors to the site, whether or not those visitors are repeat visitors, and information about the visitor’s activity on the site, device and device settings.
+For example, a website operator can use the cookie to identify the number of unique visitors to the site, whether or not those visitors are repeat visitors, information about the visitor’s activity on the site, and the user's device and device settings.
 A tracking pixel, also known as a web bug or web beacon, is a small graphic (usually 1 pixel x 1 pixel) invisible to the eye, that is embedded in web content or email.
 When content that has an embedded web beacon is viewed, the browser will request content from a web server, which in turn will set a cookie.

 You can manage browser cookies through your browser settings.
 The 'Help' feature on most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, how to disable cookies, and when cookies will expire.
 If you disable all cookies on your browser, neither we nor third parties will transfer cookies to your browser.
 If you do this, however, you may have to manually adjust some preferences every time you visit a site and some features and services may not work.